Bills & Payments

 • Online or paperless billing

 To manage your account and pay bills automatically online, you will need to create an online account.
-You can use this option to pay either your Seattle Public Utilities or Seattle City Light bills electronically and allows for recurring or single payments by credit card, debit card, or checking account number.
+You can use this option to pay either your Seattle Public Utilities or Seattle City Light bills electronically, and it allows for recurring or single payments by credit card, debit card, or checking account number.

 • Pay by phone